Elora Way

 • Community-university partnerships

-For the Maine Rural Health Research Institute, Elora supports analytics for various research on barriers to health access for rural residents.
-Elora has worked on a variety of evaluation and technical assistance contracts on rural youth development, rural outdoor recreation access, lung cancer screening programs, post-secondary education and career pathways for current and former foster youth, early childhood development, and health access safety net programs, to name a few.
+Elora is a member of the Data Innovation Project, an initiative focused on building the evaluation and data capacity of Maine’s mission-driven institutions.
+She has almost ten years of experience conducting evaluation and applied research, working with nonprofit organizations and their boards, and working in the public health field.
+Elora has supported a variety of evaluation and technical assistance contracts on rural youth development, rural outdoor recreation access, maternal mental health, lung cancer screening programs, post-secondary education and career pathways for current and former foster youth, early childhood development, and health access safety net programs, to name a few.

-Outside of work, Elora is a perpetual student but can sometimes be found sailing around Casco Bay or exploring northern Maine and the Katahdin region.
+Outside of work, Elora is a perpetual student but can often be found exploring northern Maine and the Katahdin region.

 Expertise